Jump to: Upper Mersey, Rock Channel, Meols, Alt, Going North.

 knowledge -- Upper Mersey navigation details here.

-Widnes (Spike Island: Sankey Canal) [link broken] and Fidler's Ferry have leisure boat facilities.
+Widnes (Spike Island: Sankey Canal) (West Bank Boat Club); and Fidler's Ferry Boatyard have leisure boat facilities.
+See also Fidlers Ferry Sailing Club.

 In the Mersey the main shipping channels should not be obstructed.